(All fields required)

 Nina will need one more surgery and will probably always take daily medication and strictly monitor her diet.

 “Nina won’t remember how the nurses on B-5 East took delight in her every smile or how Dr. Peña looks and talks directly to her each and every time they interact,” Lisa says.
-“She won’t remember Dr. Levitt looking at her with tubes coming out of everywhere, and telling her that he would celebrate with her at her wedding some day.
-Nina won’t remember any of that, but we will.
+“She won’t remember (her doctors) looking at her with tubes coming out of everywhere, and telling her that they would celebrate with her at her wedding some day.
+Nina won’t remember any of that, but they will.
 We’ll remember all of this each and every day for the rest of our lives.”

 “Cincinnati Children’s is a world-class medical community, the finest hospital we have ever seen,” Lisa adds.
 “Our experience here has nurtured in us a desire to continue supporting Cincinnati Children’s for years to come.”